Martin Schroeter: Kyndryl chairman and CEO

 On January 15, 2021, Schroeter became the head of a new IBM spinoff focused on IT infrastructure services.
-The spinoff was initially named NewCo, with the public company to manage data centers and cloud infrastructure for clients.
 Schroeter was given immediate oversight of "4,600 existing clients in 115 countries, $60bn in service backlog and, according to IBM, some 90,000 staff."
-The company was named Kyndryl in July 2021.

 In November 2021, Schroeter became Kyndryl's chairman and CEO.
 On November 4, 2021 the spinoff was completed, with Kyndryl Holdings Inc. trading on the NYSE.
 In August 2022, Schroeter stated Kyndryl was expanding in "non-IBM technology, including cloud, AI and security."
 Initially, Schroeter stated many of the legacy contracts Kyndryl inherited from IBM were not profitable, with Kyndryl's profits dropping in 2022 before rising in 2023 as the company expanded its service areas.
+In February 2026 Schroeter came under fire due to an SEC investigation into Kyndryl's accounting practices which caused the immediate departure of its CFO and General Counsel.
+The investigation is ongoing and has not yet determined to what degree Schroeter was involved.
 Schroeter remains chairman and CEO of Kyndryl.